Headaches - tension

 Headaches in Adults

-Gender.
-Tension-type headaches are more common among women than men.
+Gender: Tension-type headaches are more common in women than men.

 Headaches in Children

 Headaches are rare before age 4 but become more common throughout childhood, reaching a peak at around age 13.
 Children with tension-type headaches often suffer from an accompanying emotional or psychological disorder.